Barry is a consultant in our corporate & commercial team focusing on mergers and acquisitions and on securities law.

 Barry is recommended as a leading lawyer in corporate & commercial and mergers & acquisitions by Chambers Global, Chambers Asia Pacific 2017, Legal 500 Asia Pacific, IFLR 1000, The International Who’s Who of Business Lawyers and a leading lawyer in capital markets by IFLR 1000, Legal Media Group Guide to the World’s Leading M&A Lawyers, and Legal Media Group Guide to the World’s Leading Corporate Governance Lawyers.

-Barry is a member of the New Zealand Racing Board and the Audit Oversight Committee of the New Zealand’s Financial Markets Authority.
-He is a Committee member of the Royal Wellington Golf Club and a former member of the New Zealand Stock Exchange's Market Surveillance Panel.
+Barry is a member of the Audit Oversight Committee of the New Zealand’s Financial Markets Authority.
+He is vice-captain of the Royal Wellington Golf Club and a former member of the New Zealand Stock Exchange's Market Surveillance Panel.
 He is also a former Chairman of Chapman Tripp's Board and a former Managing Partner of its Wellington office.

 Barry has advised:

 Wilmar International and First Pacific Capital on the New Zealand aspects of their A$1.32b takeover of Goodman Fielder